Mellanox/ngc_multinode_perf/README.md

 ## IPsec full offload test

-* Relevant for BlueField-2 DPUs.
-* This test supports single port only.
+* This test currently supports single port only.

-Will configure IPsec full offload on both client and server BlueField-2, and then run TCP test.
+Will configure IPsec full offload on both client and server DPU, and then run a TCP test.

 ### Usage: